This post has been updated. It was originally published on July 2, 2017.

 For a launch, the shell is placed in a mortar, a tube that directs it in the right direction and at the right angle.
 When the lit fuse reaches the lifting charge at the base of the shell, the burning gunpowder provides the momentum for the shell to shoot into the sky.
 The amount of gunpowder can control how high the shell ascends.

 Meanwhile, an internal fuse—reaching from the lifting charge to the center of the explosive mass of the shell—has also been lit to time the actual explosion.
-When the fuse burns to its end, it ignites the bursting charge, igniting the stars and throwing into the sky.
+When the fuse burns to its end, it ignites the bursting charge, igniting the stars and throwing them into the sky.
 These are the outward-expanding bursts that we ooh and ah over.
-The shell burns up, and all that’s left to return to the ground are the charred remains of the paper shell (so don’t worry, a properly-exploded firework won’t return to Earth and land on you.)
+The shell burns up, and all that’s left to return to the ground are the charred remains of the paper shell (so don’t worry, a properly-exploded firework won’t return to Earth and land on you).

 The colors actually come from chemicals in the stars.
 Some metal compounds emit colored light when energy is added to them (say, from an explosion).
 A handy guide to the chemical rainbow is below: